 Get away far from the madding crowds to spend a relaxing couple of days in Thomas Hardy country.
-Enjoy woodland walks, cosy inns and immerse yourself in the life and works of one of England's greatest writers on our 48 hour itinerary.
+Enjoy woodland walks, cosy inns and immerse yourself in the life and works of one of England's greatest writers with our 48 hour itinerary.

 The 19th century novelist and poet is Dorset’s most famous literary son.
 Born in the village of Higher Bockhampton, Thomas Hardy lived in the county for much of his life.
 Dorset's landscapes were used by Hardy time and again as a backdrop for his tales of love and tragedy.
 In his novels the county town of Dorchester is known as ‘Casterbridge’ and the area referred to as 'Wessex' - which is a historical name for the south of England.
 His works are now held in high esteem and studied in schools and universities throughout the world.